vaibhav-gopal/vaibhav-gopal/README.md

 - 👋 Hi, I’m @vaibhav-gopal
-- 👀 I’m interested in ... music, cinematography, basketball and coding
+- 👀 I’m interested in ...
+CODING!!!! (and also music, 3D art, and cinematography)
-- 🌱 I’m currently learning ... c++, machine learning, and node.js
+- 🌱 I’m currently learning ...
+Rust, C++, and Embedded Programming
 - 💞️ I’m looking to collaborate on ... a custom game engine someday
 - 📫 How to reach me ...
 (647) 562 9962 or reach me at vabsgop@gmail.com